‘Shark Tank’ Mogul Barbara Corcoran Jumps Out Of Coffin At Funeral-Themed 70th Birthday Bash

 While the coffin prop showed Barbara Corcoran’s wicked sense of humor, Hollywood Life notes that some of her social media followers didn’t get the joke.
 Some commenters thought Corcoran’s faux death display was in “poor taste.”

-“Barbara, don’t do this anymore, You are loved.
+“Barbara, don’t do this anymore.
+You are loved.
 This was not funny,” one alarmed fan posted in response to Corcoran’s coffin pic.

 But others defended the wealthy star for her “creative mind.”
 One of Corcoran’s party guests posted a series of photos which included a close-up of the guest of honor in her death pose with a white carnation in her mouth.